-• Optimize signal timing.
+• Optimize signal timing

 According to the findings, there will be some capacity deficiencies as a result of future year total traffic.
 The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.
+The recommendations stated in the no-build condition are also applicable to the build condition.

-Atlanta Road at I-285
+Atlanta Road at I-285 South Ramp

-• Provide dual westbound right-turn lanes along I-285 exit ramp.
+• Provide dual westbound right-turn lanes along the I-285 exit ramp.

-Atlanta Road at West Atlanta Road
+Atlanta Road and West Atlanta Road

-• Provide an exclusive northbound right-turn lane along West Atlanta Road (exiting the site driveway).
+• Provide an exclusive right-turn lane along West Atlanta Road